 Some organizations use dashboard reports to keep their board focused on strategic thinking.
 Dashboards highlight key metrics and illuminate trends.
 They are typically provided in addition to the customary financial statements and budget reports.
 Dashboards include key performance indicators (“KPIs”) that are essential to measuring the organization’s overall health, performance and success.

 A common approach is to use charts and graphs that capture the essence of the organization’s operations in an easy to read format that appeals to both analytical and visual learners.
 Dashboards report on performance that demonstrates mission success and operational success.

 When combined with mission-related KPIs, the dashboard becomes a balanced scorecard.
 When you add benchmarking to the balanced scorecard, you have a very powerful tool that captures the essence of the organization’s operations and compares it to peers.
 This enables you to identify opportunities for increased efficiencies and to optimize systems and processes for greater impact.
-(To learn more about dashboards, check out this webcast coming up on April 20.)

 Finally, make sure you provide information to the board on a periodic and timely basis.
 Periodically reevaluate your organization’s reporting needs, which will vary depending on the entity’s business model and stage of its life cycle.
 Work with your board to decide on the right mission-critical information.
 A good time to review your dashboard is during strategic planning, before embarking on a new fundraising campaign or starting a new program.
 And last but not least, try to make the information you present to the board consistent with your annual financial statements and tax returns.
 The information can be more detailed or summarized, but one should be able to readily trace or reconcile major category totals from one to the other.